Morgan director William M. Griswold guides a tour of the McKim Building. Play slide show

 "I want a gem," Morgan declared to Charles Follen McKim upon commissioning him in 1902 to build a library adjacent to his residence to store and exhibit the overflowing collection of treasures he had amassed.
 According to Morgan's biographer and son-in-law, Herbert Satterlee, the basement of the house at the corner of 36th Street and Madison Avenue "became so crowded that it was difficult to get into it and find anything; books, pictures, and manuscripts were piled on the floor, after every table and chair had been filled."

 McKim was not the first architect that Morgan approached for the project.
-When Morgan was first contemplating building his library, he contacted Whitney Warren, designer of the New York Yacht Club, who produced an ornate, baroque design.
-Presumably dissatisfied with Warren's proposals, Morgan opted instead to commission Charles Follen McKim, whose firm, McKim, Mead and White, embodied the classical Beaux-Arts style.
+When he was first contemplating building his library, he contacted Whitney Warren, designer of the New York Yacht Club, who produced an ornate, baroque design.
+Presumably dissatisfied with Warren's proposal, Morgan opted instead to commission Charles Follen McKim, whose firm, McKim, Mead and White, favored the classical Beaux-Arts style.
 McKim's design for Morgan's library—the product of "months of study" according to correspondence—is a restrained exterior based on a combination of Italian Renaissance garden casinos and urban palazzi, with an exuberant interior.
 Constructed of fine, pinkish-white Tennessee marble, McKim's unparalleled library cost approximately $1.2 million at its completion in 1906.
-In Charles Herbert Reilly's words, "the work of McKim, Mead and White will be found, I think, to be one of the great determining forces in the history of the architecture of our time" (1924).
+In Charles Herbert Reilly's words, "The work of McKim, Mead and White will be found, I think, to be one of the great determining forces in the history of the architecture of our time" (1924).

 McKim on the Big Screen?

-Curator William Voelkle recounts that the Morgan declined to allow the East Room (Mr. Morgan's Library) of the McKim to serve as the setting for a scene in the 1981 movie Ragtime, based on E. L. Doctorow's 1975 novel set in Gilded Age New York ca. 1906.
+Curator William Voelkle recounts that the Morgan declined to allow the East Room (Mr. Morgan's Library) of the McKim to serve as the setting for a scene in the 1981 movie Ragtime, based on E. L. Doctorow's 1975 novel set in Gilded Age New York circa 1906.
 Instead, a not-quite-exact replica of the room was made in England.
 In this replica, while the second level of the East Room walkway incorrectly runs in front of the tapestry, the movie set restored the appearance of the room's now-lost original carved wood doors.